 In many cases, the deaths involved some type of asphyxiation.
 Certain environmental hazards elevated the risk, including things like easy access to cords from window covers, ill-fitting mattresses and cushions in play yards or improvised covers on play yards.Car Seats/ Booster Seats

 Injuries suffered in motor vehicle crashes are the No. 1 cause of death among children in the U.S. It’s been proven in study after study that children using the appropriate restraints for their size and age have a substantially lower risk of suffering serious or fatal injuries.

-Children often suffer worse injuries than adults in car accidents, and head trauma in particular may not fully manifest until many years later.
+Children often suffer worse injuries than adults in car accidents, as our Fort Lauderdale attorneys are aware, and head trauma in particular may not fully manifest until many years later.